Portrait Photography - Outcomes And Objectives

-Are these photos primarily for publicity or to provide your customers with a portrait, traditional or more contemporary?
+Are these photos primarily for publicity or to provide your customers with a traditional or more contemporary portrait?

 How important is it that your photos demonstrate an intimate and loving relationship?

 • How do you expect to achieve your goals and the expectations and aspirations of your customer?

-Consideration needs to be given to subject posing, expression, clothing, placement within the frame and the way they’re lit.
+Consideration needs to be given to subject posing, expression, clothing, placement within the frame and the way the subject/s are lit.

 How To Prepare For A Portrait Photography Session

-This basic knowledge will allow you to choose appropriate locations, lighting, lens focal length, DOF, backgrounds, composition and, where appropriate, props to create really wonderful portrait photos.
+I hope this knowledge will allow you choose appropriate locations, lighting, lens focal length, depth of field, backgrounds, composition and, where appropriate, props to create really wonderful portrait photos.

 The final outcome may also involve decisions as to print size and surface, framing options and whether the image is more successful in color or black and white.

-It also helps to make a list of the images you need to make on the day of the photography session.
+It may also help to make a list of the images you need to make on the day of the photography session.

-For the professional portrait photographer this list should be based, at least as much on what sells, as what the customer thinks they’ll need or what images the photographer prefers to produce.
+For the professional portrait photographer this list should be based at least as much on what sells as what the customer thinks they’ll need or what images the photographer prefers to produce.

-While the session can evolve in a fairly organic and intuitive manner, you need to ensure you make the images your customer expects you to make as well as the ones experience tells you they are more likely to purchase.
+The session can evolve in a fairly organic and intuitive manner.
+Nonetheless you need to ensure you make the images your customer expects you to make as well as the ones experience tells you they are more likely to purchase.